Public Health Career Options in Pennsylvania

 - Field Investigator

-Read more about a Dornsife alum whose internship led to a job at HealthShare Exchange.
+Read more about a Dornsife alum whose Drexel co-op program lead to a career in epidemiology.

 Non-profit organizations typically offer community-based roles for public health practitioners who want to develop and implement public health programs and coordinate outreach.